Taitava/cbUnit/README.md

 ## Running tests
 Running tests is really simple:
-1. Just run `MyApplication\tests\cbUnit\cbUnit.exe`.
+1. If you have not already done so, in your application's root folder, create a file named `cbUnit.cmd`  (or you can decide another name for it if you wish).
+Edit it and add the following line: `start "cbUnit" "C:\Program Files (x86)\CoolBasic\cbUnit\cbUnit.exe"` (or whatever is the path to your *CoolBasic* directory).
+This *.cmd*-file works now as your link to start cbUnit.
+2. Run `cbUnit.cmd`. cbUnit will automatically know in which folder the calling `cbUnit.cmd` file resides and starts to test that application.
-2. cbUnit will read all your `tests\test_*.cb` files.
+3. cbUnit will read all your `tests\test_*.cb` files.
 Each one will be compiled and run **one at a time**.
 Multiple test files are **not** compiled into one program!
 So different test files can define similarly named functions, variables etc.
-3. After executing all test files, cbUnit will open a report text file in your favorite text editor and quit.
+4. After executing all test files, cbUnit will open a report text file in your favorite text editor and quit.

 There is currently no way to select which test file(s) will be run. cbUnit runs all of them, but this may change in the future.